Roane State Community College

 - Students wishing to appeal a parking citation must do so within 72 hours of receipt of the parking citation.
 No appeals will be accepted after that time.

-- Students may file a written appeal by completing an online Traffic Appeal form and submitting it to the designated Student Government Association/Campus Activities Board for review as directed at the bottom of the appeal form.
+- Students may file a written appeal by completing and submitting the online Traffic Appeal form.

-- If a student wishes to appeal the decision of the SGA/CAB, the student may appeal in writing to the Assistant Vice President of Student Services/Dean of Students or designee located on the Roane County Campus within five (5) business days following the decision of the SGA/CAB.
+- If a student wishes to appeal the decision of the SGA/CAB, the student may appeal in writing to the Dean of Students or designee located on the Roane County Campus within five (5) business days following the decision of the SGA/CAB.
 The decision will be final at this level of appeal.

 - All fines, unless appealed and voided, must be paid at the Business Offices and Cashiers at all campuses.
 A student will be unable to register for future classes if he/she has any unpaid fines.